Hmatrix7/StudentSystem/README.md

 This project demonstrates strong use of Object-Oriented Programming (OOP) concepts such as classes, objects, inheritance, encapsulation, and polymorphism.

-⚙️ Features

-➕ Add new students

-📋 View all students

-🔍 Search for a student by ID or name

-✏️ Update student information

-❌ Delete a student record

-💾 Save data to file (optional for advanced version)

 🧠 Concepts Used

 Object-Oriented Programming (OOP)